ashwini-kr-sharma/chipatac2020/00_Intro.md

 ```

 ### ChIPseq - CTCF
-We will download the fastq files (2 isogenic replicates and 1 control) containing sequence reads (single end) from a CTCF ChIPseq experiment done on the HCT116 cell-line from the ENCODE database.
+We have downloaded the fastq files (2 isogenic replicates and 1 control) containing sequence reads (single end) from a CTCF ChIPseq experiment done on the HCT116 cell-line from the ENCODE database.

 ```bash
 wget https://www.encodeproject.org/files/ENCFF001HLV/@@download/ENCFF001HLV.fastq.gz \